This post was originally written in 2013.

 Because you didn’t know any better, you treated your husband’s family with contempt.
 Mostly his mom and sisters because you are intimidated by strong women.
 By the time I was an adolescent, we barely saw any of his family at all.

 Because you didn’t know any better, you pitted your own children against each other by playing favorites when it suited your intentions.
 We were too young to know we were being manipulated until many years later when it is too late to have anything other than a “can you believe the weather we’ve been having?” kind of relationship.
+We don’t really have anything in common and I believe that since I have kept silent in order to allow you to maintain a relationship with them; they believe your side of the story so it’s not worth it to me to even try to have a relationship with them.

 Because you didn’t know better, you took your resentment and anger against your sister out on me.
 This is the beginning.
 I believe there was some unwritten family law that kept you from ever standing up to her…that pity over the circumstances of her life made you into someone who enabled her.
 Because you followed this law, you couldn’t ever assert yourself.
 So, you took it out on the next person most convenient to you.
 A young girl.
 Me.
 I was branded with all those words you would have used to describe your sister if you’d allowed yourself to do it.
 Why didn’t you allow yourself?